DZykov/Chrono_public/README.md

 ## Repo Structure

 app - contains all files for the web app.
-Web app is written in dart with Flutte flamework.
+Web app is written in dart with Flutter flamework.

 backend - contains all files for the API server.
 API server is written in Python with Flask framework.
 Additionaly, this folder has small admin CLI tool.

 website - contains all files for the server side rendering application.
-SSR is written js with Node.js framework and logic-less template syntax Mustache.
+SSR is written in js with Node.js framework and logic-less template syntax Mustache.

 ## Platform Architecture